Pasadena Tournament of Roses Association: Tournament House

 Tournament House is the name given to the building where the organization is headquartered.
 The Tournament House (formerly a Wrigley Mansion) and the Wrigley Gardens are located on South Orange Grove Boulevard, Pasadena, California.
-The structure, a stately Italian Renaissance-style mansion designed by architect George Lawrence Stimson, was once owned by William Wrigley, Jr., the chewing gum magnate.
+The structure, a stately Italian Renaissance-style mansion designed by architect George Lawrence Stimson, was once owned by William Wrigley Jr., the chewing gum magnate.
 After Mrs. Wrigley's death in 1958, the property was presented to the City of Pasadena with the condition that the house become the permanent base of operations for the Tournament of Roses.

-Today, the five bedrooms of the second floor are used for committee meetings, as well as serving as a dressing area for the Royal Court and space for display of the Tournament of Roses history.
+Today, the five bedrooms of the second floor are used for committee meetings, as well as serving as a dressing area for the Rose Court and space for display of the Tournament of Roses history.
 There are displays of trophies, past Rose Bowl Games, Grand Marshals, Presidents, and Queens and Courts.
 Of interest is an original panel of Peanuts comic strip for January 1, 1974, when its creator Charles M. Schulz served as the Grand Marshal.
 On the panel, Lucy was watching the parade on TV and was telling Linus van Pelt that "They have some of the most beautiful floats this year I've ever seen."
 When Linus asked about the grand marshal, Lucy said, "Yeah, you missed him...but he wasn't anyone you ever heard of!"

 The house was built for real estate and dry goods tycoon George Stimson, designed by his architect son G. Lawrence Stimson.
 After construction was completed of this house on "Millionaires' Row" in 1914, Mr. Stimson sold it to the Wrigleys for $170,000.
 A year later, the adjacent gardens were bought for $25,000.

 The Association maintains the grounds of the Tournament House, and volunteers from the Pacific Rose Society care for the rose gardens.
 There are hundreds of varieties of roses, camellias, and annuals planted at the All-America Rose Selections' test gardens.
 The gardens are open to the public throughout the year, except for December 31 through January 2.

 Leadership

 Each year, the president announces a parade theme in January and chooses a Grand Marshal during the year.
 With the announcement of the theme, the preparation and construction of the floral floats begin, along with the selection of marching bands and equestrian units.

-Dr. Bob Miller is the president since January 2020, leading the 14-member Executive Committee.
-The parade and bowl game will be held on January 1, 2022.
-The theme is Dream.
-Believe.
-Achieve.
-Previously, Laura Farber was confirmed as the president for the 131st Rose Parade and 107th Rose Bowl Game with the theme, The Power of Hope.
+Mark Leavens is the president since January 2025, leading the 14-member executive committee.
+The parade and bowl game were held on January 1, 2025 with the theme Best Days Ever! under the leadership of Edward Morales.
+The theme for the 2024 parade was Celebrating a World of Music: The Universal Language.
+Alex Aghajanian was the president for 2023-2024 parade year.
+Previously, Amy Wainscott was confirmed as the president for the 2023 Rose Parade.
+Her theme was Turning The Corner.

 David Eads is the Tournament of Roses executive director, taking over from William B. Flinn, who retired from the organization following the parade on January 2, 2017.